 This is the interest expense of the company.
 So, if a company has taken a loan of Rs.5 lakh at a rate of interest of 10% per annum, then it has an interest expense of Rs.50,000 every year.

 This expense is deducted from the operating profit of the company.
-Therefore, in the example cited above, where the company has a revenue of Rs.5 lakh, expense of Rs.2.5 lakh, and an operating profit of Rs.2.5 lakh, the interest expense of Rs.50,000 is deducted from it operating profit bringing it down to Rs.2 lakh.
+Therefore, in the example cited above, where the company has a revenue of Rs.5 lakh, an expense of Rs.2.5 lakh, and an operating profit of Rs.2.5 lakh, the interest expense of Rs.50,000 is deducted from its operating profit bringing it down to Rs.2 lakh.

 If the company does not have any debts, then this section will be zero.
 While assessing a company’s income statement, it is also important to see if the company’s debt is constantly increasing as this can impact its profits.
-Higher the debt – higher the interest expense.
+Higher the debt – the higher the interest expense.

 As the name suggests, depreciation means the reduction in the value of an asset over time.
 Companies have assets.
 Hence, the reduction in the value of the assets over time must be factored in as a notional loss.